-As you begin to feel that you are back in control your life, you may suddenly be reminded of the assault.
+As you begin to feel that you are back in control of things, you may suddenly be reminded of the assault.
 This reminder can come weeks, months or even years after the assault.
 You may feel depressed, anxious and fearful again.
 Seeing someone who looks like the assailant or receiving a court subpoena can trigger your previous emotional upset.
 You may develop specific fears related to details of the assault, and have powerful reactions to particular smells, sights or sounds that remind you of what happened.
 You may be more sensitive to the subject of rape and more aware of the frequency of sexual violence.
-In this stage, you will find yourself reorganizing your life to accommodate the lingering impact of the assault.

-LINGERING SYMPTOMS FROM SEXUAL ASSAULT
+RECOVERING FROM SEXUAL ASSAULT